isomerpages/nlb-eyeonasia/_asean-know-overview/thailand-a-country-profile.md

 ### **Thailand 4.0**

+Thailand 4.0 is an economic model that aims to deal with the "middle income trap", economic disparities and the imbalance between the environment and society, by developing a value-based economy.

+The model has three elements:

+1.

-Thailand 4.0 is an economic model that aims to “unlock Thailand from several economic challenges and help the country break free from the middle-income trap”.
+“unlock Thailand from several economic challenges and help the country break free from the middle-income trap”.
 It comprises four objectives: economic prosperity – to  create a value-based economy that is driven by innovation, technology and creativity; social well-being – to   create a society that moves forward without leaving anyone behind (inclusive society) through realisation of the full potential of all members of society; raising human values – to transform cost-effective labour into a skilled workforce; and environmental protection – to become a liveable society that possesses an economic system capable of adjusting to climate change and low carbon society.[^24]

 ---